 Think about it: you could have the best industry experts at your disposal, the best logo, the best website, and the best coupons and offers, but if you treat your customers poorly, what do they care about any of the rest of that stuff?
 The truth is: they don’t.

-Wait, It’s 21st Century And We Have The Internet.
+Wait, it’s the 21st Century and We Have the Internet.
 Is Customer Service Still Important?

 We’d argue that it’s more important than ever for that very reason.

-Sounds like customer service is still pretty important to at least 89% of customers.
-You don’t need Google or even a calculator to know that that’s a lot.
-And guess what those customers are going to do because it’s the 21st Century and we have the Internet?
-They’re going to Tweet about it, Yelp about it, and update their Facebook status about it.
+When your customers have a great or horrid experience with you, guess what they’re going to do because it’s the 21st Century and we have the Internet?
+They’re going to Tweet about it, Yelp about it, update their Facebook status about it, or leave you a Google review.
 And you can bet that they’ll have a greater reach than you do.

 If you really want to see your business thrive and boost profits, it’s time to take a good hard look at the customer experience you’re providing.